scmbreeze/scm_breeze/README.markdown

 -------------------------------------------------------

-This is a collection of simple shell scripts (for `bash` and `zsh`) that enhance interaction with your SCM software.
+**SCM Breeze** is a set of shell scripts (for `bash` and `zsh`) that enhance your interaction with SCM tools*, such as git.
+It integrates with your shell to offer numbered file shortcuts, a repository index with tab completion, and a community driven collection of useful SCM functions.

-They have been refined in my bashrc for more than a year, so I decided that they deserved their own project.
-They are currently **only written for Git**, but I decided to keep the name open in case anybody wants to port these ideas for Mercurial, SVN, Bazaar, etc.
+(* Disclaimer: While **git** is currently the only supported SCM, I've kept the project's name open since it won't be too hard to port these ideas for other SCMs.)

 # What does it do?